jessie-wangjie/tbREVEAL/README.md

 | 1          | 184150972| 184151092| CAS002-UP| 1     | -      | good | CTTACACTACTTGCTTCAATGACTTTGAACTTGGCGTGCCGTTCTGTGGCTTTGCTGCTGTCTGAATCACATGCTTTTGCCTGCATTACCAAGCAGGGCTTGGAGCCCAGTCTCAGGAGG | 120 | 50.83 | no             | CAS002 | chr1       | 184151093    | 184151093   | 1        |

 The most important columns are: Target, Chromosome, Start, Stop, Strand.
 The pipeline should work with just these columns.

+An example probe information file is in the examples folder.

 ## Benchling